-- Scaling solutions in a complex organisation that contains a number of self-contained silos. - Knowing whether solutions offered by artificial intelligence are genuine and useful. - Assurance that any legal advice provided by technology is correct. - Engaging in process mapping of common processes. - Knowing when engaging in a change to a process is worth the investment of time and money. - Integrating new technology and processes with legacy technology and processes. - Understanding the types of document collaboration portals law firms use or offer.
+- Scaling solutions in a complex organization that contains a number of self-contained silos. - Knowing whether solutions offered by artificial intelligence are genuine and useful. - Assurance that any legal advice provided by technology is correct. - Engaging in process mapping of common actions and finding the time to review and reflect on them at appropriate intervals. - Knowing when engaging in a change to a process is worth the investment of time and money. - Integrating new technology and processes with legacy technology and practices. - Understanding the types of document collaboration portals law firms use or offer. - Identifying which tasks are important rather than just those that are urgent.

 - The transition period in implementing new technology and keeping it up to date could be very burdensome for in-house legal teams.
-In some instances, considering alternative solutions (such as outsourcing to specialist vendors or teaming up with external counsel) could be extremely beneficial. - Collaboration between legal teams and tech specialists could translate into quicker and smarter solutions. - Technology is meant to make working processes simpler.
+In some instances, considering alternative solutions (such as outsourcing to specialist vendors or teaming up with external counsel) could be extremely beneficial. - Collaboration between legal teams and tech specialists could translate into quicker and smarter solutions. - Technology is meant to make working practices simpler.
 However, we often see poorly designed new technology platforms add to workloads, not reduce them.
-Consider how technology fits in the process and business environment. - Future legal service delivery could be better offered by people understanding the different processes and being able to co-create - the reason why we created Reed Smith Global Solutions.

-- Process mapping is not a secret formula.
+Consider how technology fits in the process and business environment. - Future legal service delivery could be better offered by people understanding the different processes and being able to co-create - the reason we created Reed Smith Global Solutions. - Process mapping is not a secret formula.
 It simply involves taking a singular process and noting - honestly - every step.
-Post-it notes help as often clients find that they will need to move the steps around. - The general rule is that technology should be delivered in a simplified way and that any new process or feature should remove at least three old tasks. - In-house legal teams should aim to solve all issues at once.
-Identify one problem at a time, and consider technology as one of the potential solutions. - The best approach is to test a potential solution in a small environment and then scale it up, if successful.
+Post-it notes help as there will often be a need to move the steps around.

+- The general rule is that technology should be delivered in a simplified way and that any new process or feature should remove at least three old tasks. - In-house legal teams should not aim to solve all issues at once.
+Identify one problem at a time, and consider technology as one of the potential solutions.
+The best approach is to test a potential solution in a small environment and then scale it up, if successful. - When mapping processes, remember to fold in time to review and evaluate the success of the existing process.
+If the time commitment for review and reflection is included in the process from the outset, it will be more likely to occur. - When mapping processes, consider assessing the day-to-day work of the legal team and ranking both its urgency (1, 2, or 3) and its importance (gold, silver, or bronze).
+This can provide an ideal starting point for allocating work more efficiently and effectively.